Home Education Programs

 The law requires

-all students, including students in a home education program to comply with 24 P.S. § 13-1303(a) and Article XIV School Health Services.
-For updates in policies regarding immunization, visit the Department of Health's website.
+all students, including students in a home education program, to comply with 24 P.S. § 13-1303(a) and Article XIV School Health Services.
+For updates in policies regarding immunization, visit the

 For all students enrolling in a home education program for the first time, the record of the student's immunization (certificate of immunization) must be submitted to and reviewed by the school nurse of the local school district.
 After this initial review, evidence of immunizations is required for all public school, private school, nonpublic and homeschool students every year.